civictechsweden/almedalsdata/README.md

 # Almedalsdata

 Almedalsdata is a small civic tech project I worked with on my free time.
 The first step was to find as much of the programs as I could online.
-The second was to write a small script to fetch that data and convert it to a structure format.
+The second was to write a small script to fetch that data and convert it to a structured format.

 You can read more about the project [here](https://medium.com/civictechsweden/almedalsdata-diving-into-the-data-of-the-worlds-biggest-political-festival-267eb6865860).

+The generated data is considered an *allmän handling* according to Swedish law.
+Its license is therefore CC0.
+The code is licensed with AGPLv3.

+Region Gotland doesn't hold any responsibility for the accuracy of the information in the dataset.

 ## Tech details